xbeat/Machine-Learning/README.md

 Precision-Recall plots are powerful tools for evaluating the performance of classification models.
 They provide insights into the trade-off between precision and recall, helping data scientists and machine learning engineers to choose the best model for their specific use case.
 This presentation will explore the concept, implementation, and interpretation of Precision-Recall plots using Python.

+## Django REST Framework Serialization Fundamentals

+Basic Serializer Implementation

+The Django Rest Framework serializer acts as a converter between Python objects and JSON/XML formats.
+It provides validation, data formatting, and model instance creation capabilities.
+Serializers define the structure and rules for data transformation.

 ## Advantages of Weighted Averaging in Ensemble Models

 Weighted Average in Ensemble Models